-What is Social Security Disability (SSD)?
+What Is Social Security Disability?

 SSD is available to people who have accumulated a certain number of “working credits” over the years.
-If you have spent the majority of the past ten years working, then you most likely will have earned enough working credits to potentially receive SSD insurance.
+For example, if you have spent the majority of the past ten years working, you most likely will have earned enough working credits to potentially receive SSD insurance.

-What counts as a disability for SSD?
+What Counts As a Disability for SSD?

 In addition, there are several criteria you have to meet.
 For example:

 - Either your condition must have kept you from substantial gainful activity for the past 12 months or more,

 - It can be reasonably expected to keep you from 12 months of substantial gainful activity in the future, OR

 - If your condition is likely to be fatal, then you are almost certainly eligible for SSD

 If your condition meets just one of these three criteria, you likely have a disability by SSD standards.

 What do I Need to Prove My Disability?